AAA Visa Rewards Restaurant Leaderboard Advertisement

 sdmo

-If your car has ever broken down unexpectedly, you know how dangerous and unsettling it can feel to be stranded at the roadside as cars whizz past.
+If your car has ever broken down unexpectedly, you know how dangerous and unsettling it can feel to be stuck at the roadside as cars whizz past.
 Roadside technicians, police officers, firefighters and rescue workers, put themselves in harm’s way to help people in that situation every day.

 AAA roadside technicians Ken Young and Jay Lynk might understand the risks better than anyone.
 Both were involved in serious crashes that could have been prevented if drivers had simply slowed down and moved over.
 An average of two roadside service providers are killed each month attending to disabled vehicles along America’s roadways, and many more are injured.

-“If you see someone with their lights on or even their hazards on, give them six inches, give them a foot.
+“If you see someone with their lights on or even their hazards on, give them 6 inches, give them a foot.
 Have some compassion,” Young said.
 “What would you do if you hit somebody that was in your family?”

-AAA’s #MoveOverForMe campaign hopes to help motorists understand that by simply slowing down and moving to an adjacent lane they can save lives.
+AAA’s #MoveOverForMe campaign aims to help motorists understand that by simply slowing down and moving to an adjacent lane they can save lives.
 To protect roadside workers and improve highway safety, AAA offers these precautionary tips:

 • Always remain alert.
 Avoid distractions and focus on the task of driving.